Volodymyr Polishchuk: Career

-Volodymyr Polishchuk was born on 29 July 1974 in Kiev.
+Volodymyr Polishchuk was born on 29 July 1974 in Kyiv.
 Vikhovanets SDYUSSHOR Dynamo Kyiv.
 At the wlub, he received a professional car, having signed a contract with the club (1993 rik).
 Protest for the head team of the capital's dynamists did not get to play the official official match.
 Natomist played in the capital Dynamo-2 Kyiv.
 He made his debut for a friend match, 15 September 1993 ended (1: 1).
 In the 1st round of the Ukrainian First League against Prykarpattia Ivano-Frankivsk.
 Volodymyr entered at the 60th minute replaced Serhiy Baranovskiy, and on the 81st grade, he scored, which allowed to get one point in the whole match.
 With Dynamo-2 Kyiv, he played until 1996, playing 42 matches, which was distinguished by 2 goals, more than 3 matches won at the Ukrainian Cup.
 From 1993 to 1995 he played for the amateur club Dynamo-3 Kyiv at that hour, having played 9 matches.

 In 1997, they moved to CSKA Kyiv, where debut at the last round of Ukrainian Premier League.
 Polishchuk played in the match against Nyva Ternopil ended 0-0.
-And decilcom days earlier, 6 Bereznya, Volodymyr was marked by his debut goal against the football team from Kiev, on the 71st medley of the program (0: 1), the visibility of 1/2 of the Ukrainian Cup final against Shakhtar Donetsk entering at the 56th minute, replacing Vitaly Levchenko.
+And decilcom days earlier, 6 Bereznya, Volodymyr was marked by his debut goal against the football team from Kyiv, on the 71st medley of the program (0: 1), the visibility of 1/2 of the Ukrainian Cup final against Shakhtar Donetsk entering at the 56th minute, replacing Vitaly Levchenko.
 Vyschiy Lizi of Ukraine was marked by the debut goal of 23rd of 1997 in the new (2: 2) vicious match of the 30th round against Dynamo Kyiv.
 Polіshchuk at that vyshov matches on the field in the starting in the line-uip, and on the 75th mininutes he replaced Mikhaylo Stelmakh.
 By stretching his transfer of the capital's armies, he won 27 matches and won 2 goals, and 2 more matches (1 goal) won the Ukrainian Cup.

-Mariupol, Zaporizhzhya, Odessa and Simferopol
+Mariupol, Zaporizhzhia, Odesa and Simferopol

 In 1998, he moved to the Metalurh Zaporizhzhia and he made his debut on 11 March 1998 ended (0: 3) in the match of the 1/8 final of the Ukrainian Cup. against the capital's Dynamo Kyiv.
 Volodymyr Polishchuk on the field at the starting in the fields and played the whole match.
 At the national championship, he made his debut for the Mariupolsk club in a nichi (1: 1) home match of the 16th round of the last league to the Ukrainian championship against Kryvbas Kryvorizkiy.
 Polishchuk Polishchuk was included in the line-up and played all match.
 One goal from the Metalurh Zaporizhzhia football team was awarded on 28 April 1998 to the rock on the 38th mediocre (2: 0) home match of the 22nd round of the big league to the Ukrainian championship against Chornomorets Odesa.
 Stretching his own move to Mariupol at the Ukrainian Championship won 24 matches and scored 1 goal, 2 more matches for the Mariupol won the Ukrainian Cup.